 I didn’t quite get the memo for that one because I remember being so excited at the new era of Power supply in the country.
 I thought that the prepaid meter units would solely determine whether you would have light or not.
 To some extent, they did, being that when your units were done, your light would trip off.
 What I didn’t know was that, your light would still trip off even if you had a billion units in your meter because, “The forces taketh power when they listeth but thou darest not question whither it goeth or tell whence it cometh.”

 Fast forward to 2015 election period.
 My mother always says to never believe the political raves as they were all just propaganda.
 This was the period this saying played out to me.
-The drawn out battle between APC and PDP for the presidential chair was like, in the words of a friend, making us choose between Beans and Akara (Bean cake).
+The drawn out battle between APC and PDP for the presidential chair was like, in the words of a friend, making us choose between Beans and Akara.
 For those non-Nigerians reading, I will explain.

 For six years, Former President Goodluck Jonathan had been in power (as incumbent president and as elected president) and the economy was obviously dwindling.
 He still decided to run for a second term, but people were ‘ready’ for a ‘change’.
 The opposition party, APC, had a presidential candidate that people didn’t hate but didn’t particularly like either.

 Anyway, during this period, it seemed as if the country was going to collapse.
-Suddenly, fuel disappeared and Electricity was nowhere to be found.
+Suddenly, fuel disappeared and Electricity was nowhere to be seen.
 In many years, my family hadn’t experienced that sort of hardship before.

 Strangely enough, as soon as the elections were over and the new regime began, the Electricity gods decided to grace us with constant light.
-I am not trying to come up with conspiracy theories, I just find it a bit odd because prior to May 29th, which was the day of the swearing in of the new president, we hadn’t seen light for two weeks.
+I am not trying to come up with conspiracy theories, I just find it a bit odd that prior to May 29th, which was the day of the swearing in of the new president, we hadn’t seen light for two weeks.

 The forces must have really liked the new president.